The Busy Person's Guide to Travel Hacking

-Get $25 off your first stay by signing up at this link.
+Get $40 off your first stay by signing up at this link.

-Instead of having hundreds of mediocre options, you’ll choose from a short list of quality hotels and one or two budget options.
+Instead of having hundreds of mediocre options, you’ll choose from a short list of quality hotels with one or two budget options.

 Get $25 off your first stay with the discount code FPERROTTA.

-To avoid waiting and paying in cash, I exclusively use Uber to get around.
-UberX is affordable, the cars are clean, the drivers are friendly, and you know that the car is coming and when it will get there, even if you’re somewhere remote.
+To avoid waiting and paying in cash, I use Uber or Lyft to get around.
+The rides are affordable, the cars are clean, and the drivers are nicer than cabbies.
+You know that the car is coming and when it will get there, even if you’re somewhere remote.

 Global Entry and TSA PreCheck

 Get through airport security and customs lines faster.
 If you travel more than once per year, sign up for Global Entry with TSA PreCheck.
 You can sign up for both programs with one application process.
 The combined programs cost $100 for five years.
 If you have the Chase or AmEx cards recommended above, you get access to both programs for free.

 Global Entry lets you skip the customs line upon re-entry to the US.
 Instead of standing in line, scan your passport at the kiosk and go home.
 After a fourteen hour flight home from China, I would pay anything for Global Entry.
 The self-satisfied feeling you get the first time you walk past everyone else on your flight who is still waiting in line is worth the $100.
 All of the best travel credit cards will reimburse you for this purchase.